Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Numerical results

 \section{Numerical results}

 In this section, we provide numerical results obtained using implementations of the two numerical methods proposed above.
 Algorithm 1 refers to the first method, based on direct minimization of the cost function for a mean field control problem; Algorithm 2 refers to the second method, which solves a control problem encoding the solution to an FBSDE system of MKV type.
+For all the numerical results presented below, the neural networks we used take the time $t$ as an input.
+As a consequence, the same architecture (and hence the same number of parameters) can be used for various time discretizations.
 Some of the test cases (see in particular test cases 5 and 6 below) do not fall in the scope of the theory presented in the previous sections.
 However the numerical results show that the algorithms are robust enough and work well even in these cases.
-As a benchmark, we shall use either the solution provided by an analytical formula, or the solution computed by a deterministic method based on finite differences for the corresponding PDE system, see e.g.~\cite{MR2679575}.
+As a benchmark, we shall use for each test case either the solution provided by an analytical formula, or the solution computed by a deterministic method based on finite differences for the corresponding PDE system, see e.g.~\cite{MR2679575}.

 We recall here the PDE system for the sake of completeness and for future reference.
 For simplicity, in the numerical examples considered below, we take $\sigma$ to be constant and we assume that the initial distribution $\mu_0$ has a density denoted by $m_0$.
 In \cite{MR3134900}, A. Bensoussan, J. Frehse and P. Yam have proved that a necessary condition for the existence of a smooth feedback function $v^* $ achieving $J( v^*)= \min J(v)$ is that